 - Add the potatoes to a large bowl or stand mixer.
 Beat on low until they are broken up.
 Add the warm melted butter, salt and pepper.
 Mix in the cream cheese and slowly add in the warm half and half until it reaches your preferred consistency (you may not need a full cup).
 Add more salt if needed, the amount of salt will vary depending on how much was used during the boiling process.

 - Spread into a greased 9x13 baking dish.
-Cut up the remaining 2 tbsp of butter into little cubes and sprinkle over the mashed potatoes.
+Cut up the cold 2 tbsp of butter into little cubes and sprinkle over the mashed potatoes.

 - Bake for 45 minutes.
 Remove from the oven and serve.